SMTorg/smt/doc/_src_docs/applications/Mixed_Hier_usage.rst

 For instance, if we have the following ``xtypes``: ``[FLOAT, ORD, (ENUM, 2), (ENUM, 3)]``, a compatible ``xlimits`` could be ``[[0., 4], [-10, 10], ["blue", "red"], ["short", "medium",  "long"]]``.

 However, the functioning of ``ORD`` is twofold.
-As previously mentioned, it can be used like [lower bound, upper bound], in this case [0,5] will corresponds to [0,1,2,3,4,5].
-But, on the other hand, ``ORD`` can be used as an enumeration/list of possible values (levels), in this case ["0","5","6"] will corresponds to [0,5,6].
+As previously mentioned, it can be used like [lower bound, upper bound], in this case [0,5] will correspond to [0,1,2,3,4,5].
+But, on the other hand, ``ORD`` can be used as an enumeration/list of possible values (levels), in this case ["0","5","6"] will correspond to [0,5,6].
 However, these ordered values should be string representation of integer.
 Details can be found in [1]_ .

 Hierarchical variables roles
 ----------------------------

 The ``mixed_integer`` module uses the framework of Audet et al. [2]_ to manage both mixed variables and hierarchical variables.
 We distinguish dimensional (or meta) variables which are a special type of variables that may affect the dimension of the problem and decide if some other decreed variables are included or excluded.
-The variable size problem can also includes neutral variables that are always included and actives.
+The variable size problem can also include neutral variables that are always included and active.

 The user specifies x feature role through a list of roles amongst: